bpesquet/winforms-architecture-patterns/README.md

 Disclaimer:

 * Software architecture is all tradeoffs and compromises.
-I made somme choices to keep things accessible.
+I made some choices to keep things accessible.
 There are tons of other ways to build WinForms apps and apply these patterns (see resources for some alternatives).
+* Complex architectures offer most benefits in big projects, unlike this one.
 * I am no C# guru.
 Feel free to notify me of any mistake or suboptimal code.

 Some useful resources: